 A test sequence consists of test steps arranged in a hierarchy.
 You can use a test sequence to define test inputs and to define how a test will progress in response to the simulation.
 A test step contains actions that execute at the beginning of the step.
 A test step can contain transitions that define when the step stops executing, and which test step executes next.
 Actions and transitions use MATLAB® as the action language.
 You create test sequences by using the Test Sequence block and the Test Sequence Editor.
+See Use Stateflow Chart for Test Harness Inputs and Scheduling.

 Standard transition: You can define a sequence of actions that react to simulation conditions using a standard transition sequence.
 Standard transition sequences start with the first step and progress according to transition conditions and next steps.